mojaloop/ml-testing-toolkit-ui/README.md

 This is the easiest way to run the self testing toolkit ui.

-The following softwares should be installed on your system to run the toolkit.
+The following software should be installed on your system to run the toolkit.

 * Git
 * Docker